Biology Colloquium (BCQ) is a student-run course designed to introduce students to a wide range of fields within the biological sciences.

 Small group tours

 In alternate weeks, students meet in groups of 5-7 to tour research laboratories and campus research facilities.
-These small groups are facilitated by Student Leaders who where previous Colloquium students.
-Through weekly self-reflection assignments, students consider which careers would be a good fit for them.
+These small groups are facilitated by Student Leaders who were previous Colloquium students.
+Through weekly self-reflection assignments and a final career paper, students consider which careers would be a good fit for them.

 Undergraduate research opportunities

-The BIOL 1093 course (1 cr), taken in conjunction with BIOL 1020, gives students an opportunity to do undergraduate research with U of M faculty of their choice and then to share their research results with fellow BCQ students.
+The BIOL 1093 course (1 cr), taken after at least one semester of BIOL 1020, gives students an opportunity to do undergraduate research with U of M faculty of their choice and then to share their research results with fellow BCQ students.
 The projects often become a stepping stone to longer term research opportunities that enrich the undergraduate experience.

 The BIOL 3600 course (1-2 cr) focuses on leadership development.
 Students enrolled in this course are Student Leaders with previous experience in BCQ.
 They are responsible for arranging and leading BIOL 1020 small group tours around campus and for providing feedback on reflective journals.
 Student Leaders serve as peer mentors, helping students to meet faculty at the U of M, learn about classes they will be taking and finding out about research opportunities.
-Student Leaders produce a bi-weekly newsletter featuring biology-related events and maintain a Facebook page for the BCQ program.
+Student Leaders produce a bi-weekly newsletter featuring biology-related events.
 Student Leaders often continue as informal peer mentors for their students and maintain long-term connections.

 What students say about BCQ?